actinia-org/actinia-core/docs/index.rst

 Actinia - The GRASS GIS REST API
 ================================

-Actinia Core is an open source REST API for scalable, distributed, high performance processing of geographical data that uses GRASS GIS for computational tasks.
+Actinia is an open source REST API for scalable, distributed, high performance processing of geographical data that uses GRASS GIS for computational tasks.

 It provides a REST API to process satellite images, time series of satellite images,